ccmucdenver/ccm-docs/docs/overview.md

 ![cluster](img/cluster.png)
 ## Quick basics how to use

-* Connect by command line ssh to one of the head nodes,   ` ssh math-alderaan.ucdenver.pvt ssh clas-compute.ucdenver.pvt
+* Connect by command line ssh to one of the head nodes,
+`ssh math-alderaan.ucdenver.pvt` or `ssh clas-compute.ucdenver.pvt`
 using your university username and password.

 * Write a job script, say `myjob`, with the commands to execute and special